Title: BIS West Midlands Talks

 Don’s other research interests include Space Situation Awareness and specifically Space debris.
 Originally this interest started as just a use for our observatory but over the last couple years I have become interested in specific problems such as the nature of debris field at geostationary orbit.
 This material has profound implications for our telecom satellites etc.

-- 30 – Committee will be in the Pub setting up the talk and chatting to early arrivals
+- 12.30 Committee will be in the Pub setting up the talk and chatting to early arrivals (maybe even grabbing a pie and pint!)

 - Register for the Talk using the link below